back to top

 R. Alleluia, alleluia.

-Gospel: Matthew 18: 15-20
+Gospel: Matthew 16: 13-20

-18 Amen I say to you, whatsoever you shall bind upon earth, shall be bound also in heaven; and whatsoever you shall loose upon earth, shall be loosed also in heaven.
+19 And I will give to thee the keys of the kingdom of heaven.
+And whatsoever thou shalt bind upon earth, it shall be bound also in heaven: and whatsoever thou shalt loose upon earth, it shall be loosed also in heaven.

 The readings on this page are taken from the Douay-Rheims Catholic Bible.
 You can also read the Mass Readings taken from the New Jerusalem Bible, which is used at Mass in most of the English-speaking world.
 (References, Copyrights).